 4. Not knowing your audience.

 Millennials get a lot of flack from the media these days.

 As a stereotype, people see them as expect instanting service, have little patience for excuses, and will do their best to find every social media platform possible to complain if something goes wrong.

 They will act as ambassadors for your company and recommend you via every channel they have.
 It’s no secret that Millennials use social media to talk about the products and services they’ve enjoyed.

 It might seem like too much effort at the moment, as many Millennials rent, but that won’t be the case forever.

 It’s better to win them over now and going digital is the way to a Millennial’s heart.

 5. Sending plain quote sheets and expecting customer advocacy.

-Don’t forget to use this chance to flex your digital muscles and send a low cost, medium, and high-end option, as well as stamp your logo on each and every one.
-Add accreditations like your GasSafe badge to let them know you’re properly trained and experienced.
+Don’t forget to use this chance to flex your digital creative muscles; send a low-cost, medium, and high-end option, as well as stamp your logo on each and every one.
+Add accreditations like your GasSafe badge to let customers know you’re properly trained and experienced.